 Bearing in mind all the above, the testing of the IoT technologies/applications are becoming more important today, especially in terms of interoperability of the IoT devices and trust of the used IoT systems.

+IoT application is composed of services outside the application’s control, the only way that test automation strategies can keep up is to embrace AI and machine learning.
+By leveraging AI and ML for testing of IoT and its applications, the time and cost can be reduced by automating tedious and error-prone tasks, such as creating test cases, generating test data, executing tests, and verifying results.

 In addition to traditional IoT applications, it is advisable to consider testing in areas in which the largest implementation of IoT-devices is observed:

 – Smart Sustainable Cities;